-Whether you choose a diploma vs a degree or vice versa, you will have plenty of work opportunities with training as a medical assistant.
+Whether you choose a medical assistant diploma vs a degree or vice versa, you will have plenty of work opportunities with training as a medical assistant.
 The U.S. Bureau of Labor Statistics (BLS) categorizes medical assisting as a career that is growing much faster than other jobs.
-The agency estimates that between 2014 and 2024 the field will grow by 23 percent and will add over 138,000 new positions.
+The agency estimates that between 2020 and 2030 the field will grow by 18 percent.
 This means finding a job after graduating will be fairly easy if you take the right steps.

 Health care, in general, is a growing field as the population of the country ages, but allied health workers, those workers like medical assistants that support doctors and nurses, are more in demand than ever.
 Opportunities for people with a medical assisting degree or diploma will be numerous for years to come and job security is something that you can look forward to in your new career.